sifaoufatai/M2TPSemestre1/README.md

-# M2TPSemestre1 – Audio Transcription with Multiple Models
+# Whispertranscriptionptoject – Audio Transcription with Multiple Models

 This project focuses on audio transcription using OpenAI’s Whisper and other transcription models.
 It includes silence-based segmentation, noise reduction, and speaker diarization.
 Transcriptions are compared across models **per speaker** to evaluate performance.